ayrna/orca/doc/orca-tutorial.md

 Experiments/exp-2018-1-19-20-0-11/Results/toy-pom-tutorial/dataset
 ```

-As can be observed, ORCA analyses all the files included in the folder of the dataset, where the training and test partitions are included (a pair of files `train_dataset.X` and `test_dataset.X` for each dataset, where `X` is the number of partition).
-For each partition, a model is trained using training data and tested using test data.
+As can be observed, ORCA analyses all the files included in the folder of the dataset, where training and test partitions are included (a pair of files `train_dataset.X` and `test_dataset.X` for each dataset, where `X` is the number of partition).
+For each partition, a model is trained on training data and tested on test data.

 After this, you can also run the experiments for SVORIM and SVC1V1:
 ```MATLAB